extragood-io/jumpwire-docs/index.md

 Individual steps of a Flow are called ["Stages"](/jumpwire-docs/docs/flows/stages).
 JumpWire provides pre-built stages for common methods of data manipulation.

 Connections to systems are defined as ["Manifests"](/jumpwire-docs/docs/manifests).
-In many cases, a Manifest can also catalogue the schema of data in a given system.
+In many cases, a Manifest can also catalog the schema of data in a given system.

 Variables that can be externalized and passed into Flows are called ["Secrets"](/jumpwire-docs/docs/secrets).
 Secrets can also be used to store connection or authentication parameters.